Ioannesi/PERN-API-PEOPLE/server/README.md

-##Step 1: Install PostgreSQL
+# Step 1: Install PostgreSQL
 If you haven't already installed PostgreSQL, you can do so from the official PostgreSQL website: https://www.postgresql.org/download/.

-#Step 2: Create a Database and Connect to PostgreSQL
+# Step 2:Create a Database and Connect to PostgreSQL
 After installing PostgreSQL, open a terminal or command prompt and execute the following commands to create the database and connect to PostgreSQL:

 psql -U your_username